Comedian says Roger Stone pressed him to lie about contacts

-WASHINGTON (AP) — A comedian and former talk show host is telling jurors in the Roger Stone trial that the political operative pressured him into backing up lies he told Congress.
+WASHINGTON (AP) — A comedian and former talk show host told jurors in the Roger Stone trial Friday that the political operative pressured him into backing up lies he told Congress.

-Randy Credico says Stone pressed him to “go along” with a false account of the operative’s contacts with WikiLeaks during the 2016 U.S. presidential campaign.
+Randy Credico said Stone pressed him to “go along” with a false account of the operative’s contacts with WikiLeaks during the 2016 U.S. presidential campaign.

+“He wanted me to go along with this narrative,” Credico said in his second day of testimony.

 Credico has occasionally provoked laughter in court and warnings from the judge.
 He says Stone used references from the movie “Godfather” to intimidate him into backing up Stone’s testimony to Congress.